vihanga-w/ai-application-assignment/README.md

 - [Node.js](https://nodejs.org/) **v20 or newer**
 - A [Cloudflare](https://dash.cloudflare.com/) account with **Workers** and **Workers AI** enabled
 - A [SerpAPI](https://serpapi.com/) API key

+### Note
+There is a SerpAPI key included, it is recommended to change this if you choose to clone the project as it is on the free tier.